GNOME/tracker/docs/website/faq.md

 The relevant schemas are `org.freedesktop.Tracker.Miner.Files` and `org.freedesktop.Tracker.Extract`.

+## Why does Tracker consume resources on my PC?

+When you add or edit files, Tracker will update its index.
+This should be very quick, but if a huge number of files are added then it may cause noticably high CPU and IO usage until the new files have been indexed.
+This is normal.

+Tracker is not designed to index directories of source code or video game data.
+If content like this appears in the locations Tracker is configured to index then you might see unwanted high resource usage.

+If you see high resource usage from Tracker even when no files have changed on disk, this probably indicates a bug in Tracker or one of its dependencies.
+We can [work together](/community) to find out what the problem is.

 ## How can I disable Tracker in GNOME?

 Tracker is a core dependency of GNOME, and some things will not work as expected if you disable it completely.

-If you are experiencing performance problems, you should first check that Tracker is only indexing data that you care about.
+If you are experiencing performance problems, see [Why does Tracker consume resources on my PC?](#why-does-tracker-consume-resources-on-my-pc).

-In case you still see unwanted resource usage, you can tell Tracker not to index any directories on your system at all.
-This should bring resource usage close to zero.
-The Tracker daemons will still be started, but they should remain idle -- if they don't, this suggests there is a bug and we would appreciate if you report a bug.
+In case of a bug you may need to temporarily stop Tracker indexing.
+The simplest way is to [edit the configuration](#how-can-i-control-what-tracker-indexes) so that no directories are indexed.
+This should bring resource usage to zero.

 If the Tracker store is using a lot of disk space and you are sure that there is no unreplaceable data stored in the database, you can run `tracker